No longer stranded, tens of thousands clean up and head home after Burning Man floods

 Many stuck at Burning Man turned to the official Black Rock City radio station — BMIR 94.5 FM — to issue pleas for rides to Reno, San Francisco and other neighboring cities.
 DJs informed listeners about what the stranded have with them — crates, bicycles, supplies — and offers to split fuel and food costs.

 Alexander Elmendorf braved the harsh weather at a campsite set with trailers, RVs and an aerial rig.
-On Tuesday afternoon, he was waiting to clean up the debris left behind by the tens of thousands who exited the area.
+He was waiting Tuesday to clean up the debris left behind by the tens of thousands who exited the area.

 “It’s gonna be a lot of work for everyone involved,” said Elmendorf, 36, who planned to stay until Friday to help with cleanup efforts.
 “And by that, I mean, get everything off the ground.”